ajbmachon/buddah-bot/docs/architecture/external-apis.md

 {
   "from": "noreply@yourdomain.com",
   "to": "user@example.com",
-  "subject": "Sign in to BuddahBot",
+  "subject": "Sign in to BuddhaBot",
   "html": "<p>Click <a href='https://yourdomain.com/api/auth/callback/email?token=xxx'>here</a> to sign in.</p>"
 }
 ```